 Is it clear yet how this might affect you?
 Imagine if your favorite news source was delayed, buffered, and made so slow it was hard to use.
 Now imagine that the biased mainstream news source you detest was made faster and smoother.
 Perhaps your favorite news source doesn’t have the money to buy its way out of the virtual gutter.
 People would stop using it.
 Advertising would drop off.
 And you’d be stuck with the site you don’t like.

-In 1960, journalist A.J.
-Liebling wrote, “Freedom of the press is guaranteed only to those who own one.”
-The Internet has done a great deal to change that situation.
+The Internet has done a great deal to change what journalist A.J.
+Liebling wrote in 1960.
 Everyone, regardless of whether you or I deem them worthy, has a press.
 Every American can read my blog post or watch my YouTube video as easily as they can access network news shows or the words of the President.
 Today, we choose the content we wish to have more of.
 We share it, reblog it, retweet it, and click those ubiquitous like buttons.
 The Internet is a meritocracy where the best content wins, no matter where it came from.

 Breaking net neutrality would take us back to a journalistic world of old, where the amount of cash in your pocket determines whether your content will be seen, or whether it will be relegated to a slow-moving eddy outside the main current of the data stream.
 The meritocracy turns into a plutocracy, and ad revenues won’t buy our way out of it.